Running the Game

 Tactical Movement: Move up to 3 units to adjacent zones

-Covering Fire (1 IT): Target zone becomes hazardous until next DM turn
+Covering Fire: Target zone becomes hazardous until next DM turn

 Clock: 8 segments (hard hits only remove segments)